adunis/globe-seekers-vault/notes/Linguaggi/Sylvan.md

 kanka_id: 268166
 ---

-The Feywild, born from the Plane of Life and the Plane of Light, is a realm of vibrant chaos and ephemeral beauty.
+The [[Feywild]], born from the Plane of Life and the Plane of Light, is a realm of vibrant chaos and ephemeral beauty.
 Its native language, Sylvan, reflects this nature.

 ●